Exploring the History of the Phinisi Boat and Its Cultural Legacy

 Recognized by the World: A UNESCO Heritage

 In 2017, the world finally recognized what many Voyagers have long believed: the Phinisi is a global cultural treasure.
-That year, UNESCO officially inscribed Phinisi boatbuilding as part of the Intangible Cultural Heritage of Humanity, highlighting the craftsmanship, oral tradition, and social practices involved in its construction.
+UNESCO officially inscribed the Phinisi boatbuilding tradition, specifically from South Sulawesi, as part of the Representative List of the Intangible Cultural Heritage of Humanity.

 Read Also: Indonesia Maritime History Timeline: From Ancient Trade to Global Influence